dropwhile/refid/README.md

 // decode from hex
 rID, err = refid.FromHexString(s)

-// get the time out of a TimePrefixed RefID (as a time.Time) var ts time.Time = rID.Time()
+// get the time out of a TimePrefixed refid (as a time.Time) var ts time.Time = rID.Time()
 ```